alokjani/awesome-cloudservices/README.md

-# Cloud Services Feature Matrix
+# Awesome Cloud Services

-A curated list of Cloud Services feature matrix for providers
+A (hopefully) curated list of cloud service offerings from Cloud Service Providers and other OSS projects.

 |          Service       |   Amazon AWS           | OpenStack Project      |
 | ---------------------- | ---------------------- | ---------------------- |